vertragus/solidangle/README.md

 # solidangle
 calculate solid angle of a quadrangular/triangular mesh from a set of given viewpoints.
+It uses Oosterom's equation for tetrahedrons https://en.wikipedia.org/wiki/Solid_angle

 Requires Python 3 and Anaconda (Numpy, Pandas, Time)